 There is no reinstatement process for accelerated online majors.

-Financial holds will be placed on accelerated online majors who maintain an outstanding term balance >$100; this hold prevents registration for future sessions.
-Any balance over 0.00 will prevent you from receiving an official transcript.
+Financial holds will be placed on accelerated online majors who maintain an outstanding term balance.
+This hold prevents registration for future sessions and receiving an official transcript.

 In order to comply with federal regulations surrounding Truth-in-Lending disclosures, Northern Kentucky University does not have an Employer Reimbursement Plan.
 If you anticipate receiving tuition reimbursement from your employer, the student will initially be responsible for paying the first semester up front through a variety of options (i.e. government loans, filing the FAFSA, alternative loans, savings, etc.) or any combination of these and other financial resources.
 Once you’ve completed the first semester you can use the reimbursement that you received from your employer to pay for the next semester, and continue this process for subsequent semesters.